ksimir/grpc-go-api/README.md

 ## Deploy the Web app to GKE (first deployment then service)

-Replace PROJECT_ID, INSTANCE, DATABASE with your own GCP Project ID as well as your Cloud Spanner instance/db in the following config files:
+Replace `PROJECT_ID`, `INSTANCE`, `DATABASE` with your own GCP Project ID as well as your Cloud Spanner instance/db in the following config files:
 - deployments/k8s/playerapi-deployment.yaml
 - deployments/k8s/inventoryapi-deployment.yaml